Philadelphia Eagles: NFL champions (1960)

 Van Brocklin came to Philadelphia and agreed to play through 1960 with an understanding that, upon his retirement as a player, he would succeed Shaw as head coach.
 Ownership, however, opted to promote assistant coach Nick Skorich instead, and Van Brocklin quit the organization in a fit of pique, instead becoming head coach of the expansion Minnesota Vikings.
-Back-up quarterback Sonny Jurgensen became the Eagles' starter for the 1961 season; they finished a half-game behind the New York Giants for first place in the Eastern Conference standings with a 10–4 record.
-Despite the on-the-field success, however, the franchise was in turmoil.
+Backup quarterback Sonny Jurgensen became the Eagles' starter for the 1961 season; they finished a half-game behind the New York Giants for first place in the Eastern Conference standings with a 10–4 record.
+Despite the success, however, the franchise was in turmoil.

 The 1962 team, decimated by injury, managed only three wins and were embarrassed at home in a 49–0 loss to the Packers.
 The off-field chaos continued through 1963, as the 65 shareholders remaining from the original Happy Hundred sold the team to Jerry Wolman, a 36-year-old millionaire Washington developer who outbid local bidders for the team, paying an unprecedented $5.505 million for control of the club.

 In 1964, Wolman hired former Cardinals and Washington Redskins coach Joe Kuharich to a 15-year contract.
 Over the next five seasons, the team failed to make the playoffs and the failures of the team over this period were highlighted by the Santa Claus incident, when fans pelted a Santa Claus with snowballs during a halftime Christmas pageant.
 The team had only one winning season, in 1966, finishing second in the NFL Eastern Conference.
 The Eagles lost to the Baltimore Colts 20–14, in the post-season's third place consolation game, the Playoff Bowl, which was held at the Orange Bowl in Miami.
 The Eagles finished 6–7–1 in 1967.
 In the following season, the Eagles fell even further in the standings, recording a 2–12 record in 1968.